Kirsty Coventry: 2008 and 2009 seasons

+Awarded US$100,000 by President Mugabe for her success at the Olympics, Coventry gave that money to charity.
 At the 2009 World Aquatics Championships in Rome, Italy, Coventry won a gold and a silver.
 She won the 200 m backstroke world title with a world record time and came second in the 400 m individual medley.
 She came fourth in the 200 m individual medley final and eighth in the 100 m backstroke final.

 2012 and 2016 Olympics

 Coventry qualified for her fourth Olympic Games in the 2012 Olympics in London, England.
 For the first time since 2000, Coventry did not win a medal.
 She finished third in her semifinal heat of the 200 m individual medley, just edging her into the final, where she placed 6th with a time of 2:11.13.
 In the 200 m backstroke, she finished outside medal contention in sixth place with a time of 2:08.18.
 She was given the honor of carrying the Zimbabwean flag into the opening ceremony for the first time.
 Previously, Coventry won four gold and four silver medals in the 2011 All-Africa Games in Maputo, Mozambique.

 Her fifth and final Olympic appearance came at the 2016 Olympics in Rio de Janeiro, Brazil, where she repeated her 6th-place performance in the 200 metre backstroke from 2012, with a time of 2:08.80.
 She also finished 11th in the 100 metre backstroke.
 She retired after the 2016 Olympics, where she carried the Zimbabwean flag into the stadium during the opening ceremony for the second and final time.
 In her final African Games in 2015, in Brazzaville, the Republic of the Congo, Coventry won three golds and one bronze medals.